Hungarian Gold Train

-The Hungarian Gold Train was the German-operated train during World War II that carried stolen valuables, mostly Hungarian Jews' property, from Hungary towards Berlin in 1945.
+The Hungarian Gold Train was a German-operated train during World War II that carried stolen valuables, mostly Hungarian Jews' property, from Hungary towards Berlin in 1945.
 After American forces seized and looted the train in Austria, almost none of the valuables were returned to Hungary, their rightful owners, or their surviving family members.

 History

 Background

 With the Soviet Army about 100 mi away from Hungary, on March 7, 1944, Adolf Hitler launched Operation Margarethe—the invasion of Hungary.
 The Arrow Cross Party – Hungary's fascist government, led by Ferenc Szálasi – collaborated with their German occupiers in forcing the estimated 800,000 Jewish citizens of Hungary to hand over all of their valuables to government officials.
 This included gems, gold jewelry, wedding rings, and anything else considered to be of high monetary value.
 The confiscated property was placed into individual bags and boxes which identified the owners, and receipts were issued.
 The majority of the Jews were shipped to concentration camps, particularly Auschwitz-Birkenau; most were murdered.
 The Hungarian authorities re-sorted all the confiscated valuables into content categories.
 By that time it was all but impossible to identify proper ownership of any of the valuables.